francmos/politics-in-covid/dataset/variables.md

 **TYPE OF VARIABLE**:

-- **NEW TESTS**: New tests for COVID-19 (only calculated for consecutive days) **TYPE OF VARIABLE**:
+- **NEW TESTS**: New tests for COVID-19 (only calculated for consecutive days) How to cite this variable: Hasell, J., Mathieu, E., Beltekian, D. et al. A cross-country database of COVID-19 testing.
+Sci Data 7, 345 (2020). https://doi.org/10.1038/s41597-020-00688-8
+**TYPE OF VARIABLE**:

 - **ICU PATIENTS**: Number of COVID-19 patients in intensive care units (ICUs) on a given day **TYPE OF VARIABLE: **DISCRETE VARIABLE**.

 - **NEW VACCINATIONS**: New COVID-19 vaccination doses administered (only calculated for consecutive days).
+How to cite this variable: Mathieu, E., Ritchie, H., Ortiz-Ospina, E. et al. A global database of COVID-19 vaccinations.
+Nat Hum Behav (2021). https://doi.org/10.1038/s41562-021-01122-8
 **TYPE OF VARIABLE**:**DISCRETE VARIABLE**.

+**AUTHOR OF OUR WOLRD DATA**: This data has been collected, aggregated, and documented by Cameron Appel, Diana Beltekian, Daniel Gavrilov, Charlie Giattino, Joe Hasell, Bobbie Macdonald, Edouard Mathieu, Esteban Ortiz-Ospina, Hannah Ritchie, Lucas Rodés-Guirao, Max Roser.

+Confirmed cases and deaths: our data comes from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU).
+We discuss how and when JHU collects and publishes this data here.
+The cases & deaths dataset is updated daily.
+Note: the number of cases or deaths reported by any institution—including JHU, the WHO, the ECDC and others—on a given day does not necessarily represent the actual number on that date.
+This is because of the long reporting chain that exists between a new case/death and its inclusion in statistics.
+This also means that negative values in cases and deaths can sometimes appear when a country corrects historical data, because it had previously overestimated the number of cases/deaths.
+Alternatively, large changes can sometimes (although rarely) be made to a country's entire time series if JHU decides (and has access to the necessary data) to correct values retrospectively.
+Hospitalizations and intensive care unit (ICU) admissions: our data is collected from official sources and collated by Our World in Data.
+The complete list of country-by-country sources is available here.
+Testing for COVID-19: this data is collected by the Our World in Data team from official reports; you can find further details in our post on COVID-19 testing, including our checklist of questions to understand testing data, information on geographical and temporal coverage, and detailed country-by-country source information.
+The testing dataset is updated around twice a week.
+Vaccinations against COVID-19: this data is collected by the Our World in Data team from official reports.
+Other variables: this data is collected from a variety of sources (United Nations, World Bank, Global Burden of Disease, Blavatnik School of Government, etc.).
+More information is available in our codebook.